NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 So this is bad news.
 I only manage to obtain the same precision as `performance.now()` gives us.
 Fail!

-The authors from the [Fantastic Timers Paper](https://pure.tugraz.at/ws/portalfiles/portal/17611474/fantastictimers.pdf) claim that the achieved resolution is up to 15 μs.
+The authors from the [Fantastic Timers Paper](https://pure.tugraz.at/ws/portalfiles/portal/17611474/fantastictimers.pdf) claim that the achieved resolution is up to `15 μs`.
 I only manage to get around `90µs - 100µs` with my somewhat old laptop from 2014.

 However, on [browserstack.com](https://browserstack.com/), when using a real device, I manage to get results around `40µs / 50µs`, thus beating `performance.now()`